isomerpages/nyp-sirs/index.md

       alt: SIRS CCP for Retail Industry
       image: /images/images-2021/home-highlights-tiktokmarketing.png
   - infopic:
-      title: SkillsFuture Career Transition Programme (SCTP)
-      description: "The SCTP is a train-and-place initiative to support mid-career individuals in upskilling and reskilling themselves to boost their employability. "
-      button: more about this programme
-      url: /services/career-services/sctp/
-      image: /images/images-2021/Services-CareerServices-SCTP-Overview.png
-      alt: Image alt text
-  - infopic:
       title: Progressive Wage Model (PWM) for the Retail Sector
       description: "Effective 1 September 2022, employers are to meet the PWM wage and training requirements for workers in five retail job roles.   "